-a result of the Liquidity Rule's new definition of "illiquid," the SEC noted that when relevant market, trading, and investment-specific considerations, as well as market depth, are taken into account, some funds may conclude that a greater percentage of their holdings are illiquid.
+Illiquid Investments Redefined.
+As further discussed below, with respect to the "illiquid" classification category, the SEC replaced existing guidance with the new regulatory requirements for determining that certain investments are illiquid.
+As a result of the Liquidity Rule's new definition of "illiquid," the SEC noted that when relevant market, trading, and investment-specific considerations, as well as market depth, are taken into account, some funds may conclude that a greater percentage of their holdings are illiquid.

-3. Highly Liquid Investment Minimum.
-All funds subject to the Liquidity Rule, except In-Kind ETFs and funds that primarily hold highly liquid investments, must set a "highly liquid investment minimum," or the minimum amount of the fund's net assets that the fund invests in highly liquid investments that are assets, considering the Liquidity Risk Factors, as applicable, noted above.
-Each fund must separately determine its highly liquid investment minimum.
-The Liquidity Rule does not set any specific or target minimums for any type of fund, but the SEC noted that a minimum of zero would not be reasonable.
+3. Highly Liquid Investment Minimum

+All funds subject to the Liquidity Rule, except In-Kind ETFs and funds that primarily hold highly liquid investments, must set a "highly liquid investment minimum," or the minimum amount of the fund's net assets that the fund invests in highly liquid investments that are assets, considering the Liquidity Risk Factors, useful to funds in managing purchases and redemptions under certain conditions (e.g., ETFs' settlement times could more closely reflect the time in which a fund has disclosed that it will typically redeem fund shares).
+Id.